xKronos58/GraphinCalc/README.md

     - Solve physics problems quickly and easily.

 ## Getting Started

+### Recommended to be run inside an IDE like Intelij Idea or Eclipse
+ - In future an executable will be released

 To run the application, you'll need to compile and execute the Java code.
 Here are the steps to get started: